Supplemental Educational Opportunity Grant

 Supplemental Educational Opportunity Grant Eligibility

-Just like the Federal Pell Grant, the FSEOG is granted for undergraduate students with unmet financial need.
+Just like the Federal Pell Grant, the FSEOG is available for undergraduate students with unmet financial need.
 To determine your eligibility for the FSEOG, you need to complete the Free Application for Federal Student Aid (FAFSA) online.
 The government then will determine whether you are eligible for this grant or not.
-The application can be submitted starting from January 1st each year.
+You can submit the application starting from January 1st each year.
 Completing the FAFSA is your door to get any other Federal grant.

 How much money will I get from Federal Supplemental Educational Opportunity Grant?

 • Usually Federal Pell Grant recipients are also eligible for the Federal Supplemental Educational Opportunity Grant.
-The FSEOG grant may be given for students who really are the neediest for any financial assistance.
-Usually the FSEOG grant is given for Pell Grants recipients with the lowest expected family contributions (EFCs)
+The FSEOG grant is available for students who really are the neediest for any financial assistance.
+Usually the FSEOG grant is available for Pell Grants recipients with the lowest expected family contributions (EFCs)

 • It is best to submit the FAFSA application as soon as possible.
-The number of federal grants available each year is limited, while the Pell Grant and FSEOG grant are two of the most sought after in United States.
+The number of federal grants available each year is limited.
+Meanwhile, the Pell Grant and FSEOG grant are two of the most sought after in United States.

 • Submitting the FAFSA application as soon as possible also increases your chance to receive maximum allocation money for the Federal Supplemental Educational Opportunity Grant.